arnaud71/Dataset-covidgilance-signals/README.md

 *Name:* covid_signal_list.tsv
 *Description:* contain the original relevant list of signals for covid19 (here list of queries where you can see, in GT, a relevant signal during the covid 19 period of time)

-* id
-  * unique id for the topic
+*id:* unique id for the topic
-* topic-fr
-  * name of the topic in french
+*topic-fr:* name of the topic in french
-* topic-en
-  * name of the topic in english
+*topic-en:* name of the topic in english

 * topic-id
   * GT topic id
 * keyword fr